CATHERINE TAYLOR ADVANCED LASER HAIR REMOVAL

 Benefits of Treatment

-3D-Trilogyice combines the proven benefits of three wavelengths, achieveing maximum results & versatility when compared to single wave lengths.
+Laser Hair Remval combines the proven benefits of three wavelengths, achieving maximum results & versatility when compared to single wave lengths.
 This powerful combination of different penetration and absorption levels of wavelengths, combined with the speed of delivery, ensuring that you will be receiving one of the safest and most comprehensive hair removal solutions available.

 For the majority of people, laser hair removal has long been accepted as a safe and effective treatment in achieving long-term results.
 However, like all laser treatments, certain contraindications need to be considered for your own safety.

 Scroll to bottom to page to see full list